UnitTestBot/jacodb/design.md

     end
 ```

-Application uses inmemory `ClassTree` for classes that are in loading state.
+Application uses in-memory `ClassTree` for classes that are in loading state.
 When classes are loaded, analyzed and persisted in database data from `ClassTree` is evicted.
 Pure bytecode is stored in underling database as well.
 Underling database is using off heap memory.

 `JcClasspath` represents the set of classpath items with bytecode. `JcClasspath` should be closed after it becomes unused.
 This reduces usage of outdated bytecode locations and cleanup data from them.
 Which means that each class should be presented once there.
 Otherwise, in case of collision like in jar-hell only one random class will win.